 As COVID-19 surges around the world, scientists are desperately racing to find a treatment for it— and hopefully a cure for it as well.
-So far, one of the most promising (but not officially approved) types of treatment are antimalarial medicines.
+So far, one of the most promising (but not officially approved) types of treatment is antimalarial medicine.
 Of these, two medicines are being researched and considered more than others for coronavirus: chloroquine and hydroxychloroquine, two antimalarials with potentially hazardous side effects.

 Hydroxychloroquine is the “less toxic” of the two, but it still has many concerning side effects, too.
 Pending approval as an official coronavirus drug, the public has a lot of questions about it.
 Like: how does hydroxychloroquine work?
 Will it fight coronavirus?
 Is it safe?
 Should you take it?

-Though some studies suggest it could work great against coronavirus, we’re still mostly in the dark about it for now—especially when it comes to its safety.
+Though some studies suggest it could work great against coronavirus, we’re still mainly in the dark about it for now—especially when it comes to its safety.

 Nevertheless, here are some facts about hydroxychloroquine to consider before it’s officially (potentially) given approval for COVID-19 and whether you should take it or not.